ayushmalikofficial/Prolog/README.md

 # Prolog
-Prolog programs for problem solving using the concept of Recursion.
+Prolog programs for problem solving using Recursion.